What is the Amazon Synod? Your questions answered

 A Synod is a gathering of bishops to discuss specific concerns to help guide the Church.
 It is helpful to think of the original meaning of the word ‘synod’: “travelling on a journey together”.

-Besides bishops, other guests attend.
+Besides bishops, other guests attend a synodal gathering.
 These include:

 - Experts – who help redact documents